Obtaining Estonian Citizenship

 The Police and Border Guard Board will then, within 3 months, make a proposal to the government to grant you Estonian citizenship.

 - Apply for an Estonian ID card.
 The Police and Border Guard Board will inform you when the Estonian government has decided to grant you citizenship.
-You can then apply for an Estonian passport and an Estonian ID card (read more on the benefits of the ID card here).
+You can then apply for an Estonian passport and an Estonian ID card.

 Questions to ask yourself before applying for Estonian citizenship: